Swayam

 The Consortium of National Law University will conduct the CLAT Exam 2026 on December 7, 2025.
-One of the most important components of the CLAT UG Exam is General Knowledge (GK) and Current Affairs section.
+The major components of the CLAT UG Exam is General Knowledge (GK) & Current Affairs section.
 Before starting CLAT GK Preparation, it is important to understand the CLAT Syllabus 2026.
+The syllabus of CLAT GK 2026 checks the aspirant’s awareness of national and international events.
+It also tests their ability to comprehend and understand information from diverse passages.

 Explore colleges based on CLAT